Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Introduction

 \end{definition} Now $\SS$ is complete if and only if for any $(2d-1)$-tuple $(j_1,\dots,j_{2d-1})\in \SS^{2d-1}$ there does not exist any $k\in \Z^2\setminus\SS$ such that $(j_1,\dots,j_{2d-1},k)$ is a resonance.
 Similarly $\SS$ is action preserving if all resonances $(j_1,\dots,j_{2d})\in \SS^{2d}$ are {\em trivial}, namely there exists a permutation such that $(j_1,\dots,j_d)=(j_{d+1},\dots,j_{2d})$.

-Now a good strategy is to exhibit a finite dimensional set $\SS$ which is complete but not action preserving, where we can prove existence of diffusive orbits.
+Now a good strategy is to look for a finite dimensional set $\SS$ which is complete but not action preserving, where we can prove existence of diffusive orbits.
 A difficulty stems from the fact that {\em generic} choices of $\SS$ are action preserving (see \cite{PP}).
 As a preliminary step one may study simple sets $\SS$ where the dynamics is integrable and one can exhibit some growth of Sobolev norms.
 In particular one would like to produce a set which has two periodic orbits linked by a heteroclinic connection, since this is a natural building block for a heteroclinic chain.
 A natural choice is to fix a {\em simple} resonance $\SS=\{j_1,\dots,j_{2k}\}$ of order $k$, namely a resonance which does not factorize as sum of two resonances of lower order.
 Clearly any set of this form produces non-trivial resonances (of order $d$) in $\SS^{2d}$ for all $d\geq k$.
-Sets of this type have been studied for the quintic NLS, see \cite{GT,HausProcesi}.
-The Hamiltonian $H_{\rm Res}$ restricted to such sets can be explicitly written (with a relatively heavy combinatorics) and one easily sees that there are in fact two periodic orbits, however we are not able to give a general statement about the existence of a heteroclinic connection.
-Some experiments seem to indicate that {\em no resonance of order $k>2$ } produces a heteroclinic connection, while a single resonance of order two (i.e. one rectangle) produces a heteroclinic connection only for $d\leq 5$.
+Sets of this type have been studied for the quintic NLS, see \cite{GT} and \cite{HausProcesi}, Appendix C. For $d>2$, the Hamiltonian $H_{\rm Res}$ restricted to a simple resonance can be explicitly written (with a relatively heavy combinatorics) and one easily sees that there are in fact two periodic orbits, however we are not able to give a general statement about the existence of a heteroclinic connection.
+Direct computations show that a single resonance of order two (i.e. one rectangle) produces a heteroclinic connection only if $d\leq 5$, while {\em no simple resonance of order $k>2$ } produces a heteroclinic connection for $d\leq6$ (we expect this to be true for any $d$, but we have not performed the computations in the case $k>2,d>6$).

 A crucial fact is the following: consider a {\em large} set $\SS$ which is the union of $q\gg d$ rectangles and such that $\SS$ does not contain any {\em simple} resonance apart from these rectangles.
 Then this system {\em always} has two periodic orbits linked by a heteroclinic connection.
 Indeed, after some symplectic reductions, it turns out that $H_{\rm Res}$ is a {\em small} perturbation of the one obtained for the cubic NLS restricted to a single rectangle.
 Note that this procedure works only for rectangles: if $\SS$ is the union of $q\gg d$ resonances of order $k>2$ and if these are the only simple resonances in $\SS$, then after the same symplectic reductions one is left with a small perturbation of an action preserving system, having again two periodic orbits but no heteroclinic connection between them.
 While clearly this does not in any way constitute a proof, it gives some interesting negative evidence about the possibility of extending these results to the NLS on the circle.